abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 with custom rules and it will be done with additional rules.

 The key part is under `:indents` keyword.
-I replaced default indentation rules by custom ones which as I supposed ideally should not be changed (at least too often).
+I replaced default indentation rules with of custom ones which as I supposed ideally should not be changed (at least too often).
 Let's describe the idea shortly:

 - `#"^[^ \[]" [[:inner 0]]` - enable two spaces indentation for all multi-line lists starting